hashbbg/bbgcomp2/README.markdown

 The genre will be randomly selected from a list submitted to me on jan 1st.
 Submit either via twitter @hughfdjackson w/ the hashtag #bbgcomp2, or in freenode's #bbg.

-The reason for the random selection is to stop people just picking for the fan-favourite genre.
-To get developers to move out of their comfort zone and consider different styles of games than they normally would.
+The reason for the random selection is to stop people just voting for the fan-favourite genre, to get developers to move out of their comfort zone and consider different styles of games than they normally would.

 However, some games genres would be really impractical to make in 12 hours.
 For that reason, if you *really* feel like a genre is infeasible, you'll get a chance to downvote it on the 1st.
 If, in the space of 4 hours from the announcement, 50% or more of the votes for a genre are downvotes, we'll mulligan (removing that genre from the list).
 The *first* announcement will be made at noon GMT.

-Submit your down or up votes via twitter or in #bbg.
+Submit your down or up votes via twitter to @hughfdjackson or in #bbg.

 #### Genre List (so far):